nreid/vc_tutorials/Part1_qc_alignment.md

 samtools view -bhS ../rawdata/son.sam >../align_stepwise/son.bam
 ```

-Because we're doing all steps individually, you may note that at this point (if we've done the quality trimming) we now have 4 copies of our sequence data.
+Because we're doing all steps individually, you will note that at this point (if we've done the quality trimming) we now have 4 copies of our sequence data.
 ___
 scripts:
 - [scripts/Part1c_align.sh](scripts/Part1c_align.sh)